aditya-azad/configs/README.md

 ## Additional setup

-`.zshrc` requires correct user name so change it after installing
+- `.zshrc` requires correct user name so change it after installing
+- The batch and install files may need some user sepecific configuration